Texts: Exodus 35:1 – 38:20 || I Kings 7:40 – 7:50 (Sephardic: I Kings 7:13 – 7:26)

 – – – – – –

 DISCLAIMER – The authors whom we quote from for this Commentary are not associated with KOL HA’TOR and need not agree with our views expressed herein or in our other publications.
-While we publish their views for its relative value to the interpretation of the Parashah, KOL HATOR does not necessarily agree with the views expressed by these authors.
+While we publish their views for their relative value to the interpretation of the Parashah, KOL HATOR does not necessarily agree with the views expressed by these authors.

 This week’s Torah reading includes both the Parashah of Va’yakhel (Exodus 35:1-38:20) and the Parashah of Pekudei (Exodus 38:21-40:38).
 With these, we conclude the reading of the first 2 Books of the Torah.

 The final 5 Parashot of the Book of Exodus (chapters 25 to 40) and the first ten chapters of the book of Leviticus, focus on one specific theme: The Mishkan (the Tabernacle – God’s Sanctuary).